StoneT2000/rfcl/README.md

 - `sac.discount`: Discount factor affects all RL algorithms including RFCL.
 In general a discount of 0.9 to 0.99 works fine for most tasks.
 - `train.reverse_step_size`: Values from 4 to 8 work fine for all benchmarked tasks, particularly because the demonstration data is slow/suboptimal.
 For demonstrations that are very optimal / fast, this can be tuned lower in order to reduce the gap between adjacent reverse curriculums.
 - `train.demo_horizon_to_max_steps_ratio`: This controls the dynamic timelimit method employed in RFCL to accelerate the reverse curriculum stage.
 Higher values means the timelimit is lower.
 We recommend tuning this based on how much faster you think an optimal policy can solve a task compared to the demonstration.
 If you think a task can be solved 3x faster than the demonstrations show, then set this to `3`, as is done with ManiSkill2 tasks.
 Setting this value to `1` is also perfectly fine and should always work.
 - `train.data_action_scale`: This is by default null, but can be set to a float value >= 1.
 It controls the size of the action space relative to the magnitude of actions in the demonstrations given.
 If this value is e.g. `1.25`, then the maximum action the training agent can take is only 125% the max action the demonstrations took.
-This is not used for any experiments apart from the very difficult PlugCharger environment.
+This is not used for any experiments apart from the very difficult PlugCharger environment, but certainly should make most tasks easier.
 - reward function: RFCL is designed to solve sparse reward problems (+1 on success, 0 otherwise), but can also solve tasks faster if given dense rewards.
 As there are Q networks trained to predict Q-values, it is recommended to normalize rewards to the range [0, 1] to avoid gradient/loss explosions.
 - demonstrations: RFCL is very robust to the demonstrations given, and can solve tasks even if the demonstrations are overly long, suboptimal, multimodal etc. But if you are able to collect demonstration data and care about success rate (as measured as being in a success state at the end of a episode), we recommend collecting demonstration data that do not stop upon success, but stops after achieving "stable success."
 An example for a cube picking task would be demonstrating picking up the cube, then holding it for a little bit before stopping the recording.